 ESET Internet SecurityProtect your important computer data files and remove malware that can cause Removable Storage Devices folder to appear.

 So these would be the recommended and handy solutions that should help you delete the Removable Storage Devices folder.

-We skipped the rebooting step, which is sometimes helpful to remove temporary files; also, we didn’t recommend a fresh install of the OS, because it’s a more difficult job and probably unnecessary at this stage.
+We skipped the rebooting step, which is sometimes helpful to remove temporary files, also, we didn’t recommend a fresh install of the OS, because it’s a more difficult job and probably unnecessary.

 If you have any comments related to this topic, please use the dedicated section below.